 - Inventory Presents all identified inventory elements with associated physical objects, stakeholders, and projects, including user defined physical objects and flows.
 It shows the element inventory for the selected architecture, either project or regional.
 If in a Project Architecture, the entire Regional Architecture inventory does not appear. - Services Shows ARC-IT service packages, your service package instances, and their selection status related to the initial projects and services.
 This will appear differently for Regional and Project Architectures.
-You can also include Comments and a list of the Included Elements. - Needs Shows the need areas and needs defined for the currently selected architecture based on the service package choices and the customizations made for the architecture. - Requirements Report showing the functional objects and requirements defined for the currently selected architecture based on the element mappings and service package choices. - Functional Objects Shows the functional objects defined for the currently selected architecture based on the service package choices.
-The functional objects directly relate to the Functional Objects in ARC-IT. - Physical Objects Subsystems and terminators from ARC-IT that are included in the selected architecture along with any user defined physical objects. - Inventory to Service Package Comparison Compares Inventory and Service Package selections and identifies possible Inventory and/or Service Package selection gaps.
-This identifies ARC-IT and user defined physical objects and inventory elements that are not assigned to any Service Package, and physical objects and elements that are not assigned to a Service Package where it is possible to include them. - Needs to Requirements Provides a traceability table that maps the User Needs to the Functional Objects and Requirements.
+You can also include Comments and a list of the Included Elements. - Needs Shows the need areas and needs defined for the currently selected architecture based on the service package choices and the customizations made for the architecture. - Requirements Report showing the functional objects and requirements defined for the currently selected architecture based on the element mappings and service package choices.
+Requirements are defined by a number, text, status, source (ARC-IT or user-defined), an optional comment, and their mappings to physical and functional objects.
+A higher-level listing of the functionality of the elements in a region or project can be created by simply including the functional objects and their descriptions for each element. - Functional Objects Shows the functional objects defined for the currently selected architecture based on the service package choices.
+The functional objects directly relate to the Functional Objects in ARC-IT. - Physical Objects Subsystems and terminators from ARC-IT that are included in the selected architecture along with any user defined physical objects.
+This also lets you include the type, class, kind, domain, and description of the physical object. - Inventory to Service Package Comparison Compares Inventory and Service Package selections and identifies possible Inventory and/or Service Package selection gaps.
+This identifies ARC-IT and user defined physical objects and inventory elements that are not assigned to any Service Package, and physical objects and elements that are not assigned to a Service Package where it is possible to include them. - Needs to Requirements Provides a traceability table that maps the User Needs to the Functional Objects and Requirements. - Service Readiness Provides the relative readiness an architecture's service packages for widespread deployment based on the collection of issues related to each of the flows in that service package.
+NOTE: this can be a large complex output and may take a long time to generate.